 One size does not fit all

-Personalized medicine is now on the forefront and it utilizes the genetic and epigenetic data of a person to guide medicines and treatment plans.
+Personalized medicine is now at the forefront and it utilizes the genetic and epigenetic data of a person to guide medicines and treatment plans.
 Cancer drugs have probably harnessed this advantage to the greatest extent, thus far.
-Former President Jimmy Carter received Keytruda (pembrolizumab) for his brain cancer and it boosted his immune system and beat the cancer.
+Former President Jimmy Carter received Keytruda (pembrolizumab) for his brain cancer and it boosted his immune system and beat cancer.
 While most of America (71%), still doesn’t even know about personalized medicine, those who were familiar with it did not know it would yield better results with fewer side effects.
 The different directions of personalized medicine are still being realized, but the field of pharmacogenetics is the first to really jump on the bandwagon of highly effective, precision-based treatment.

 The reasons some drugs work for some people and not for others, or why side effects occur in some individuals and not others, is due to individual variability in metabolism.
 Why are some people lactose tolerant, or some can drink alcohol with no problem, and others have severe issues?
 It is usually because of enzyme differences, which are under the control of our genes.
 Interestingly, our enzyme genes can often be turned on or off by “inducible sequences” known as promoters or suppressors of operons, respectively.
 These “switches” can be repressed or induced depending on our environmental stimuli.
 Thus, we actually have some control over our gene expression, and this field is known as epigenetics.

-Knowing what gene variants someone possess or not will guide the personalized medicine physician on which drug to use or not.
+Knowing what gene variants someone possesses or not will guide the personalized medicine physician on which drug to use or not.
 By knowing allergic reactions in advance or which medicines may have side effects will help physicians to not make a bad situation worse.
 Unfortunately, the cost of personalized medicine drugs is much higher than alternative treatments.
 There is still a lot of exploration to be done on all the various applications of this technology, but the bottom line is that understanding individual variations and enabling the body to do what it is designed to do is a very good thing!
 Companies like Toolbox Genomics is one of many companies that use your genetic information to then tell you what foods and supplements to eat or avoid, and which exercises may help you the most, and ones that you may not respond to so well.
-The reason physicians do an intake on family history, or run various tests is to collect information that will guide their treatment.
+The reason physicians do an intake on family history or run various tests is to collect information that will guide their treatment.
 A genetic test on certain gene variants is simply taking this a step further.

 The fields of proteomics and metabolomics as well as pharmacogenomics, are all emerging because of the knowledge on how our genetics affects proteins, metabolism, and reactions to drugs, respectively.
 The field of nutrigenomics is rapidly expanding, and several companies are capitalizing on studying the relationship of how our genes affect how we process and utilize foods, as well as how food can affect our genes.
-Vitamins A and D, certain fatty acids, especially medium and short chain, some sterols (derived from cholesterol) and zinc have been shown to directly influence gene transcription.
-In direct effects include how diet affects gut bacteria, which in turn influences gene expression.
+Vitamins A and D, certain fatty acids, especially medium and short-chain, some sterols (derived from cholesterol), and zinc have been shown to directly influence gene transcription.
+Indirect effects include how diet affects gut bacteria, which in turn influences gene expression.
 Soon when nutritional recommendations are given, it will likely be “for this individual.”

 The future of medicine will be taking our genetic information to a whole new level.
 Soon “smart” watches, clothes, hats, and other common devices will collect information that can benefit our health in many ways as the way healthcare is delivered continually evolves.